 To Support Physical Development by providing a well-balanced diet, an outstanding playground and a variety of physically stimulating activities.

 Inspired by Reggio Emilia

 The Reggio approach derives its name from Reggio Emilia, a city in northern Italy where educators, parents, and children began working together after World War II to reconstruct society and build an exemplary system of municipal preschools and infant-toddler centers.
 The region has since been recognized to have one of the best municipal educational systems in the world, largely due to its innovative educational approach and the amount of civic resources committed to the system.

 Reggio Curriculum has an underlying structure based on guided learning and collaboration.
 This approach engages the interests and skills of each individual child, interweaving teachings on a broad range of disciplines through real world learning.
 Throughout the year short and long term projects emerge that highlight children’s learning processes.

 The program curriculum at Little Sunshine House is based on the interest of the children, their exploration and discovery in a supportive and enriching environment through a self-guided curriculum.
 The goal for this self-guided or project-based curriculum is to provide even deeper, more meaningful learning for children, as well as inspiration and growth for the teachers.

-Best practices in Early Childhood Education
+Best Practices in Early Childhood Education

-In order to support our children we look at the works of current research to best support children and families.
+In order to support children we look at the works of current research to best support children and families.

 What is "Best Practice?"